-Seitz concertina blinds and flyscreens are fitted to the windows in your motorhome.
+To the dinette and kitchen window, concertina blinds and flyscreens are fitted.

 The flyscreens pull down from the top, the concertina blinds up from the base and a combination of both may be achieved by clipping both units together in the centre to adopt the required position.
 It should be remembered that both the flyscreens and concertina blinds are relatively delicate and those in the living area should be treated with care.
 They should be kept in a dry and dustfree state, it is advised that the mechanisms are only lightly lubricated when they become a little stiff and inoperative - otherwise no maintenance is needed.